DanielEgan/ContainerTraining/README.md

 [Create a Web API with ASP.NET Core and Visual Studio Code](https://docs.microsoft.com/en-us/aspnet/core/tutorials/web-api-vsc?view=aspnetcore-2) <span style="color:red"> SKIP THE CALLING FROM JQUERY SECTION</span>

-Now that we have create an asp.net core WebApi we want to prepare it for docker.
+Now that we have created an asp.net core WebApi we want to prepare it for docker.

---
+##Running your asp.net core WebAPI in Docker

 The first thing we want to do is to make some modifications to our project to prepare it for containerization.
-In our program.cs file, we need to add the .UserUrls() to our CreateWebHostBuilder method.
+In our ***program.cs*** file, we need to add the ***.UserUrls()*** to our ***CreateWebHostBuilder*** method.
 By default, the app will listen to the localhost, ignoring any incoming requests from outside the container.
 By adding "http://0.0.0.0:5000" or "http://*:5000" it will allow it to listen outside the container.
 There are many ways you can do this.
-This by far is the eaiset.
+This by far is the easiest.

 <pre><code>
         public static IWebHostBuilder CreateWebHostBuilder(string[] args) =>